-To become board certified, you must pass an examination administered by the American Society of Exercise Physiologists.
-The exam should test both academic knowledge and hands-on laboratory and practical skills.
-In addition, Exercise Physiologists are expected to take continuing education courses throughout their careers.
+To become board certified, you must pass an examination administered by ASEP.
+The examination tests both academic knowledge and laboratory and practical skills.
+In addition, exercise physiologists are expected to sustain their professional membership and complete continuing education courses throughout their careers.

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career

 Search for academic degree and certificate programs related to this career